Fyndraai Restaurant – Dining at Solms-Delta

 Dishes explore the diverse culinary heritage of the Cape, uniting European, Asian and African flavours in a fusion of tradition and creativity.
 Syrups and sauces enliven veldkos; elements of Afrikaner boerekos, with its strong ‘Cape Malay’ (slave) influences, are blended with ingredients favoured by the Khoi nomads who lived in the Franschhoek Valley thousands of years ago.
 All appetisingly plated for maximum eye and taste appeal.

-The new restaurant is part of a larger conservation initiative on the estate called the Dik Delta Fynbos Culinary Gardens, part of a greater 15ha fynbos and renosterveld park currently under development.
-A nursery is in the process of being established to propagate the most edible indigenous flora and so that Shaun Schoeman, the chef at Fyndraai, will be able to pick fresh local ingredients for his daily dishes.
+The restaurant is part of a larger conservation initiative on the estate called the Dik Delta Fynbos Culinary Gardens, part of a greater 15ha fynbos and renosterveld park currently under development.
+A nursery is in the process of being established to propagate the most edible indigenous flora.

 Solms-Delta has become synonymous with genuine upliftment.
 In keeping with this policy, all waitrons have been recruited from the resident farmworker families or from the Franschhoek area, many of whom have lived on the farm ‘sommer van altyd’ (just since forever).
 Eager, friendly and smiling, they have undergone intensive training and really believe in the Solms philosophy that what is most local is most lekker.

-Fyndraai is open seven days a week from 9am to 5pm.
-From 10am to noon drinks and snacks only are served, from noon till 5pm lunch is served (kitchen closes 4pm).
+Fyndraai is open seven days a week from 10am to 5pm, with lunch service starting at noon.
+Our kitchen closes at 4pm.
 Set menus are available for groups – booking required.

-For those wishing to picnic in the Cape winelands, the estate offers appetising picnic baskets from Fyndraai restaurant for R145 per person with delicious vegetarian options.
-Contents typically include basil pesto marinated farm vegetables with chive crème fraiche; bacon and onion potato slaai with vinaigrette; smoked Franschhoek trout with caper berries and fresh cream, and chicken tandoori with cucumber and honey mustard yoghurt.
-Private picnic spots are spread out along the estate’s enchanting riverside forest, with safe areas for kids to swim and Dad to do some fly fishing!
+For those wishing to picnic in the Cape winelands, the estate offers appetising picnic baskets from Fyndraai restaurant for R225 (serves 1) / R365 (serves 2) with delicious vegetarian options.
+Private picnic spots are spread out along the estate’s enchanting riverside forest with safe areas for the kids to swim!
 Click here for details and to see our picnic menu.
+We can accommodate a vegetarian basket on request.
 Pre-booking essential.
-To book a table at Fyndraai Restaurant, please contact Solms-Delta Wine Estate and speak to Henry or email firstname.lastname@example.org.
-Picnics are available from September to April.

 For reviews of Fyndraai restaurant click here.